Developing Scholars: Race, Politics, and the Pursuit of Higher Education. Under Contract with Oxford University Press, Forthcoming 2022.

 This book offers new insight into the post-1960s government response to the growth of Black political empowerment while also bucking the conventional wisdom in Political Science that state intervention in local communities is unequivocally disempowering; thus offering a novel framework for understanding how state intervention affects racialized communities.

-Latino Mayors will be the first collective study of Latino mayors in the U.S. It will cover eleven (11) Latino mayors and six cities.
+Latino Mayors is the first collective study of Latino mayors in the U.S. It covers eleven (11) Latino mayors and six cities.
 This volume looks at Latino mayors’ political campaigns and how race, class, and economic issues shaped the formation of their winning electoral coalitions.
-The volume will also speak to the city as a place of economic opportunity.
 All of the nation’s Latino mayors entered City Hall in the post-industrial era, when the local economy became increasingly focused on service provision, finance, tourism, entertainment, and culture.
 The volume examines the challenges Latino mayors have faced as they navigate the political tensions that manifest when they attempt to address the needs of low-income racialized communities and assemble governing coalitions comprised of leading corporate elites.
 The volume also addresses dimensions of leadership; providing analysis of the background, motivation, skills, style, and coalition-building abilities of these pioneering mayors.

 2016.
 “Race and State in the Urban Regime.”
 Accepted for publication, Urban Affairs Review.